opendistro/for-elasticsearch-docs/docs/elasticsearch/cluster.md

 Now, if a data node fails, forced awareness does not allocate the replicas to a node in the same zone.
 Instead, the cluster enters a yellow state and only allocates the replicas when nodes in another zone come online.

 In our two-zone architecture, we can use allocation awareness if `odfe-d1` and `odfe-d2` are less than 50% utilized, so that each of them have the storage capacity to allocate replicas in the same zone.
 If that is not the case, and `odfe-d1` and `odfe-d2` do not have the capacity to contain all primary and replica shards, we can use forced awareness.
-This to make sure that in the event of a failure, Elasticsearch doesn't overload your last remaining zone and lock up your cluster due to lack of storage.
+This approach helps to make sure that, in the event of a failure, Elasticsearch doesn't overload your last remaining zone and lock up your cluster due to lack of storage.

 Choosing allocation awareness or forced awareness depends on how much space you might need in each zone to balance your primary and replica shards.